GiantSpaceRobot/tsRNAsearch/To-Do.md

 * Test against Unitas, MINTmap, tDRmapper, SPORTS1.0
 * Create singularity image of pipeline
 * Test setup.sh on server/virtual machine
-* Predict which type of tsRNA each tsRNA is. e.g. 5'-tiRNA, itRNA
 * Fishers test causes problems when only 1 replicate each compared.
 GBM_DMSO-vs-ITE
 * Repeat analysis of CRC adenocarcinoma